benhar-dev/tchmi-file-select-on-server-dialog/README.md

 # Simple example of creating a file selection dialog using a UserControl in TwinCAT HMI

+> Please note, this example is now obsolete.
+The latest version of TwinCAT HMI now supports popups.

 ## Disclaimer

 This is a personal guide not a peer reviewed journal or a sponsored publication.
 We make